Skip to Main Content

 3. On the new page enter the JOURNAL TITLE (example: American Journal of Health-System Pharmacy)

 • When you begin typing in the Search box, suggestions will appear, as shown in the image below.
-Chose the title you want and you'll be taken to the record for that journal.
+Select the title you want and you'll be taken to the record for that journal.

 • If the journal does not appear, that means we do not have access to that journal and you will need to request the article through interlibrary loan.